c4cs-2/c4cs-2.github.io/_commands/basics/echo.md

 multiple lines and      using tabs.
 ~~~

-Echo can be used to write to a file using output redirection:
+`echo` can also be used to write to a file using output redirection:

 ~~~ bash
 $ touch myfile.txt